vCenter Single Sign-On installation displays an error referring to the vCenter Server or the vSphere Client.

 The IP address or FQDN is incorrect and the vCenter Single Sign-On service has not started or has started within the past minute.

-Verify that vCenter Single Sign-On is working by checking the status of vCenter Single Sign-On service (Windows) and vmware-sso daemon (Linux).
+Verify that vCenter Single Sign-On is working by checking the status of vCenter Single Sign-On vmware-sso daemon.

 Restart the service.
-If this does not correct the problem, see the recovery section of the vSphere troubleshooting guide.
+If restarting does not correct the problem, see the recovery section of the vSphere Troubleshooting Guide.